scottslowe/lowescott.github.io/_posts/2017-01-03-my-evolving-multi-platform-toolbelt.md

 * _Enpass:_ This multi-platform password manager supports OS X, Linux, iOS, and Android (other platforms are supported, but those four are the only platforms I use).
 It's not quite as feature-rich or polished as [1Password][link-14] (which supports OS X, Windows, iOS, and Android), but it will do for now.
 (Hey Agile Bits, all you need is a Linux version of 1Password---hint, hint.)

+* _TaskPaper-formatted text files for task management:_ I've adopted the TaskPaper format for using plain text files for task management.
+Check out [this post][xref-2] for more details.

+* _Firefox and Firefox Sync:_ For web browsing, I'm using [Mozilla Firefox][link-16] and Firefox Sync across Linux, OS X, iOS, and Android.
+I'll occasionally use Google Chrome as needed.

 Some tools that I'm still evaluating:

 * Hexchat (for IRC; works great on Linux and also supports OS X and Windows)
 * XMind (for mind mapping; works OK on Linux but haven't tested it on OS X yet)
-* TaskPaper-formatted plain text files for task management (more on that in a future post)

 Well, that's it for now.
 I'll keep this post updated as my toolbelt evolves.
 In the meantime, if you have any suggestions for tools that I should evaluate, feel free to [hit me up on Twitter][link-15] (or Wire, for that matter).